helaili/jekyll-action/README.md

 keep_files: [.git, hello.html]
 ```

+### bundler_version
+When set override the default bundler version provided.

 ## Use case: multi version publishing

 Say you want to create a documentation website where you both have the current version (`v3.0`), but also `v1.0` and `v2.0`.
 You can then use a combination of `keep_history` and `target_path` along with the `actions/checkout@v2`action so that each version gets pushed in a separate folder without overwritting the previous one.